Google Cloud Storage is an Internet service to store data in Google's cloud.

 - Storage Class

 When you create a bucket you choose a storage class that best matches the type of data the bucket will contain.
 For example, for frequently accessed data, you can use the Standard Storage class.
-For infrequently accessed data, you can use the Nearline Storage class.
+For infrequently accessed data, you can use the Cloud Storage Nearline class.
 For more information, see Storage Classes.

 - Bucket Locations